-Up to 20 percent additional capacity will be required within the next three years.
-This can be delivered through better crowd management and some relatively unobtrusive infrastructure work to improve passenger flow around the platform, at a cost of $\pounds 5$ - $\pounds 10$ million.
+Up to 30 percent additional capacity will be required within the next three years.
+This can be delivered through better crowd management and some relatively unobtrusive infrastructure work to improve passenger flow around the platform, at a cost of £5 million - £10 million.

-Short- to Medium-term
+Short - medium term

-By around 2015 another 15 percent additional capacity will be required (35 percent more than currently).
-This can be delivered through some relatively disruptive infrastructure work on the platform, at a cost of £10 - £15 million.
+By around 2015 another 10 - 20 percent additional capacity will be required (40 - 50percent more than currently).
+This can be delivered through some more disruptive infrastructure work on the platform, at a cost of £10 million - £15 million.

-Long-term
+Long term

-Between 2020 and 2025 the number of passengers will have grown to a level that cannot be accommodated by any improvements to the existing station facilities.
-In the same time period, overcrowding of the station during weekday peak periods will prevent the required increase in weekday peak service frequency.
-This means that either a new underground platform or a new station will be required, at a potentially very high cost.
+Between 2020 and 2025 the number of passengers will have grown to a level that cannot be accommodated by improvements to the existing station facilities.
+In the same time period overcrowding of the station during weekday peak periods will prevent the required increase in weekday peak service frequency.
+This means that either a new underground platform or a new station will be required, at a potential cost of hundreds of millions.
 The rail industry will be required to form a consensus on the key strategic issues facing Liverpool Central station.